The story of how I went from rogue Oklahoma State blogger to lead golf writer at CBS in 23 months.

 We continued to stay in touch on Twitter over the last few months until the weekend before Thanksgiving he told me that a guy named Shane Bacon was leaving his gig at CBS as their lead golf writer.

 They both threw my name in the hat for the now-vacant spot and I ended up talking with the guy who’s now my editor on the day before Thanksgiving.
-I had an interview the Monday after Thanksgiving5, and was hired that same day to be the new golf writer/blogger for CBS.
+I had an interview the Monday after Thanksgiving[5.
+Honestly, no idea how I dragged myself out of bed that day after the most Bedlam hangover (figuratively speaking) of all time.], and was hired that same day to be the new golf writer/blogger for CBS.

 My first thought was, “wait….I watch and blog about golf (!) for a living now?!”